 The international ocean advocacy organisation Oceana was founded in 2001.
 The founders were The Pew Charitable Trusts, Oak Foundation, Marisla Foundation (formerly Homeland Foundation), Sandler Foundation, and the Rockefeller Brothers Fund.
-The funders established Oceana because a 1999 study that they commissioned discovered that less than 0.5 percent of all resources spent by environmental nonprofit groups in the United States went to ocean advocacy and that were was no NGO focusing exclusively on oceanic issues.
+The funders established Oceana because a 1999 study that they commissioned discovered that less than 0.5 percent of all resources spent by environmental nonprofit groups in the United States was invested in marine-related advocacy, and that there was no NGO focussing exclusively on oceanic issues.

 Oceana’s campaign slogan is ‘Save the Oceans, Feed the World’.
 According to Oceana, ‘restoring the ocean could feed 1 billion people a healthy seafood meal every day’.
 However, for Oceana’s objective to be achieved, the world would have to cut the per capita fish intake of the world’s most traded food commodity by two thirds.